iPhone XR, iPhone XS Max, iPad Pros, Macs and more: Everything Apple could announce on Sept. 12

 Apple Watch Series 4

-- Preorders start Friday, it ships Sept.
-21 and prices start at $400 for the new models
+- Preorders start Friday the 14th, it ships Sept.
+21, and prices start at $400 for the new models.

 This is a developing story.